 - Salt - to taste.

-How to Make Almond Ricotta
+How To Make Almond Ricotta

 Make It Your Way: Substitutions & Variations